 On March 10, the WLC, in accordance with the IJC 2018 Supplementary Order, determined that the standard rule curve will be used in spring of 2022 to direct the operation of the International Falls/Fort Frances dam.
+A news release was issued to publicly announce the decision.
 The current and forecasted conditions, discussed during the Pre-Spring Engagement, did not support the use of the high flood risk rule curve at the time.
 In the recent years (discussed in Section 3.1), the water level conditions had been low.
 To balance the needs of the fisheries in the lakes, the lake levels were to be held in the middle range (25 to 75 percent) of the band.
 For the Namakan Lake, the March 31 target range was between 339.65 m (1,114.3 ft) and 339.8 m (1,114.8 ft).
 The Rainy Lake March 31 target range was 336.90 m (1,105.3 ft) and 337.0 m (1,105.6 ft), and within the upper range of the HFRRC (Figure 15).
-The red dashed lines are the upper and lower limits of the HFRRC, the black solid lines are the upper and lower limits of the standard rule curve, and the blue dotted lines are emergency water levels; the upper blue dotted line when all gates at the dam are required to be opened and the lower blue dotted line at which point outflow from the dams is prescribed to a minimum allowable discharge.
+The red dashed lines are the upper and lower limits of the standard rule curve, and the blue dotted lines are emergency water levels; the upper blue dotted line when all gates at the dam are required to be opened and the lower blue dotted line at which point outflow from the dams is prescribed to a minimum allowable discharge.